 3. Re-use Christmas decorations and avoid single-use ornaments

-If you do need to top up your collection, choose sustainably sourced decorations and avoid lametta (single thread) tinsel which isn’t recyclable, can be difficult to remove from branches, and can pose a hazard to pets who might get tangled in it or swallow it.
+If you want to top up your collection, choose sustainably sourced decorations and avoid lametta (single thread) tinsel which isn’t recyclable, can be difficult to remove from branches, and can pose a hazard to pets who might get tangled in it or swallow it.
 If you're feeling creative, why not try making your own?

 4. Choose certified Christmas cards and wrapping paper

 Look for the FSC® or PEFC logos when you shop to know wood products come from well-managed forests and other controlled sources.
-Consider giving old magazines or newspaper a second life as Christmas wrapping paper too, and make sure to recycle everything when you’re done!
+Consider giving old magazines or newspaper a second life as Christmas wrapping paper too, and make sure to recycle everything you can when you’re done!

 5. Recycle your tree